MBO44/gpuhammer/README.md

 The results of the exploit (Figure 13 and Table 4) are in `./results/fig13_t4/fig13.pdf` and`./results/fig13_t4/t4.txt`

+**NOTE:** We additionally provide sample outputs of all experiments in the folder `./results/sample`.

 ## Detailed Instructions for Building the Artifact